Photo: Anna Åberg

 Water

 Much energy is used to produce hot water from the tap.
-Hot water can contain bacteria, and some water taps may leak small doses of Lead.
+Hot water can contain bacteria, and some water taps may leak small doses of lead.

 • Only use cold water for drinking and cooking.